lee-jason/jasonjl.github.io/_drafts/2025-06-30-memoirs-of-my-second-startup.md

 layout: post
 title:  "Memoirs of my second startup in Remote Silicon Valley"
 date:   2025-06-01 08:00:00
-description: "A brief recollection of how I got here and I learned"
+description: "A brief recollection of how I got here and what I learned"
 categories: work
 ---